wawrzek/edsn/README.md

 ED:SN - Elite Dangerous: Star Neighbourhood is a set of tools to prepare a 3d map of surroundings of one of million star systems in Elite Dangerous.
 The main tools is a [GNUplot](http://gnuplot.sourceforge.net/) script taking as an input list of star systems and producing 3D star map.
 Additionally, in the repository there is a python script calling [EDSM](https://www.edsm.net/) API to obtain required information and store them into GNUplot data file.
-Finally, there is an example data file.
+Finally, there is an example data file and the [image](example_map.jpg) of the output map.

 ## GNUplot
 make_starmap.gnuplot takes as an input the "example.dat" file.